42ity/fty-proto/README.md

 ## Scope and goals

-Implementation of core protocols (assets, metrics, alerts messages) for 42ity project. fty-proto defines [grammar](src/fty_proto.bnf) of messages as well as [C API](doc/fty_proto.txt) to serialize/deserialize messages.
+Implementation of core protocols (assets, metrics, alerts messages) for 42ity project.

-It defines three types of main messages on the system
+It defines three types of main messages/objects on the system
 * metrics
 * assets
 * alerts